Mastering the NIST 800-171 Controls: A Deep Dive for Defense Contractors

 EXECUTIVE BRIEF

-Understanding NIST 800-171 is essential for defense contractors to secure sensitive information, maintain competitiveness and secure government contracts.
-This article details how:
+Understanding NIST 800-171 is essential for defense contractors to secure sensitive information, maintain competitiveness, and secure government contracts.
+This blog thoroughly explains the 14 control families of NIST 800-171, explores compliance challenges and best practices, and details how:

 - NIST 800-171 is a critical cybersecurity standard for defense contractors.
 It outlines 14 control families that cover a wide range of security measures, from access control and awareness training to physical protection and risk assessment.